Readmission (Term II)

 All students seeking readmission into Term II will be required to take a challenge test for Fundamentals of Nursing.
 This computerized exam is a review of the basic fundamental principles that are covered in the course, ensuring that the student has retained enough knowledge to be a safe and competent student nurse prior to entering Term II.
 In addition, remediation work will be assigned and due prior to the first day of class.

-All advanced placement students for Term II will also be required to attend Fundamentals Lab for the last month of Term I. The specific dates will be supplied to the student by the Director.
+All students seeking readmission for Term II will also be required to attend Fundamentals Lab for the last month of Term I. The specific dates will be supplied to the students by the Director.
 Completion of the challenge exam, remediation and attendance of lab does not guarantee admission into Term II.
-After meeting re-admission criteria, advanced placement to Term II can only occur if a seat is available.
+After meeting readmission criteria to Term II can only occur if a seat is available.
 Term II and III must be repeated consecutively during the same school year, regardless of previous passing nursing course grades.
-Any student that did not complete Term III will return as a Term II Advanced Placement student.
-All Term II advanced placement students will be required to repeat Medical Surgical Nursing and Pharmacology in addition to any other incomplete courses.
+Any student that did not complete Term III will return as a Term II Readmission student.
+All Term II Readmission students will be required to repeat Medical Surgical Nursing and Pharmacology II in addition to any other incomplete courses.

 If enrolling in Terms II & Term III, 50% of total tuition must be paid prior to the beginning of class.

 If you are applying for financial aid, your FAFSA (Free Application for Federal Student Aid) must be completed before the start of Term II.
 If it is not completed, a payment plan or payment in full must be in place before the first day of Term II.